 Courses

-Over the course of two years, Fellows will be expected to take BIOE 211 (Quantitative Experiments), BIOE 212 (Great Experiments), and a course in Machine Learning/Spatial Analysis (i.e. ECE 594N), in addition to BIOE 101 (Responsible Conduct of Research training).
-Trainees are also expected to enroll in the one-unit seminars, BIOE 225 and BIOE 230, during their traineeship.
+Over the course of two years, trainees will be expected to take BIOE 211 (Quantitative Experiments), BIOE 212 (Great Experiments), and a course in Machine Learning/Spatial Analysis (i.e. BIOE 250AC or ECE 594N), in addition to BIOE 101 (Responsible Conduct of Research training).
+Trainees are also expected to enroll in the one-unit seminars, BIOE 225 and BIOE 230, during their traineeship and to enroll in BIOE 299: Independent Study for each quarter they engage in a research exploration or rotation.

 BIOE 211: Quantitative Experiments